ximini82/relationstorage.js/README.md

 	//remove a relation
 	Storage.solveRelation(book,page);

 	//or remove all relations from a type Storage.solveRelations(book,"page");
 	//this book has no pages anymore

 ```

+> Notice: You don't have to take care of relation, if you want to delete an object.
+Storage.js removes all relations automatically

 # save an image as object

 you can save an Image from your dom